9 Best AI Tools for Startups in 2026

 Key Features

-• Magic write – Functions as an AI writing assistant for drafting blog posts, ad copy, or emails.
+- Magic write – Functions as an AI writing assistant for generating reports, blog posts, ad copy, or emails.

-• Magic media – Produces images and video clips in styles like photography, digital art, or 3D.
+- Magic media – Produces images and video content in styles like photography, digital art, or 3D.

 Pros

-• It operates inside one platform, so there is no need to switch between apps.
+- It operates within a single platform, so there’s no need to switch between apps.

 Cons